HewlettPackard/hpe-sd-cloud/kubernetes/docs/SD Helm chart rolling upgrade guide.md

 The HPE SD rolling update needs to be done in two partitions, the first partition contain nodes `sd-sp-0` and `sd-sp-1` and the second partition contains the rest of nodes (it will be `sd-sp-3` and `sd-sp-4` in a HA setup of 4 nodes).
 The reason for this splitting is to ensure the remaining old workflows are stopped properly and there is always and availability partition where nodes can still receive new workflows to be executed.

 This partitioning rolling update plays important role in keeping the service availability during the whole process.

+**NOTE:** The rolling upgrade is supported by non-consecutive minor versions as well as consecutive versions.
+During the rolling upgrade the version deployed is upgraded to the version included in the parameter `sdimages.tag` provided in the updated helm chart.